Making mean-estimation more efficient using an MCMC trace variance approach: DynaMITE: A Compendium of Complementary Material

-The strategy here is to derive a sample size $m'$, dependent on $\frange, \ITVar, \varepsilon, \delta$, s.t. w.h.p., \cref{alg:1} will terminate after drawing a sample of at least $m'$ traces.
+\end{enumerate} \end{theorem} \begin{proof} The strategy here is to derive a sample size $m'$, dependent on $\frange, \ITVar, \varepsilon, \delta$, s.t. w.h.p., each algorithm will terminate after drawing a sample of at least $m'$ traces.
 We then bound the total number of samples drawn over the course of this process, and make some substitutions to derive the result.
+For brevity, throughout this result we take $\ltd \doteq {\ln \! \frac{3\NIterations}{\delta}}$.